 Japan Forum Editorial Team

-Four SOAS faculty members (Steve Dodd, Christopher Gerteis, Helen Macnaughtan and Griseldis Kirsch) will take on editorship of the highly prestigious journal Japan Forum (official journal for the British Association for Japanese Studies) for a three year period between September 2014 and September 2017.
-Emily Chapman joins the team as Managing Editor.
+Four SOAS faculty members (Steve Dodd, Christopher Gerteis, Helen Macnaughtan and Griseldis Kirsch) took on the editorship of the highly prestigious journal Japan Forum for a three year period from September 2014 to September 2017.
+Emily Chapman joined the team as Managing Editor.